nehapatlolla/nestjs-task-management/nestjs.md

 ![alt text](image-5.png)

-Use only classes for the DTO because interfaces are the  part of the ts and they are not prserved after the compilation.
+- Use only classes for the DTO because interfaces are the  part of the ts and they are not prserved after the compilation.

-## Fetching a single task by id
+- We cannot use a Dto when we are fetching the data.
+We need the seperate dtos for every parameter we are fetching, it becomes the complex